Week one in your new home

 • close doors to keep the heat in rooms.

-The council insures the building that you live in, but your personal possessions are not covered by the council.
+The council insures the building that you live in but you are responsible for insuring the contents of your home.

 Translate this website